kousuke-nakano/jQMC/examples/example05/README.md

 ## Compute Energy and Atomic forces (MCMC)
-The next step is VMC calculation.
-You can generate a template file for a VMC calculation using `jqmc-tool`.
+The next step is MCMC calculation.
+You can generate a template file for a MCMC calculation using `jqmc-tool`.
 Please directly edit `mcmc.toml` if you want to change a parameter.

 ```bash
 % cd 04mcmc_JSD